takeda logo takeda logo

 Why Should You be Worried?1

-It progresses dangerously1
+It can progress dangerously1

 Some cases may progress to severe dengue, leading to hospitalization & potentially deadly complications1